ProfilePic

 With mortgage interest rates continuing to hover in the 7% range, borrowers are looking for ways to make purchasing a home more affordable.
 One solution that some lenders offer is called a 2-1 buydown.
 A 2-1 buydown is a mortgage agreement between the lender and borrower that provides a lower mortgage rate than is currently offered for the first year of the loan, then a somewhat higher rate the second year, and then the full rate for the third year and beyond.

 Typically, the rate is two percentage points lower for the first year and one percentage point lower for the second year.
 A 2-1 buydown can either be paid by the borrower or the homeowner as a seller concession.
-Home builders and real estate developers commonly use 2-1 buydowns as an incentive to purchase.
+Home builders and real estate developers commonly use 2-1 buydowns to incentivize purchasing.

 How does a 2-1 buydown work?